 A major solar flare or large Coronal Mass Ejection (CME) would be similar to the EMP from a nuke.
 The question is, “How big it might the CME be?”
 Solar flares hit earth regularly, and odds are that a big one will hit earth eventually.
 The question we can’t answer is when and how big.
 A big one solar flare could occur anytime, or not occur for another 300 years.

 The Carrington coronal mass ejection (major solar flare) occurred in 1859 for multiple days impacting the entire planet.
 The results: telegraph wires burst into flames, touching off fires (while in other cases fire crews were called to fires that did not exist, due to the fiery lights in the sky).
-Telegraph machines scorched paper printouts, stunned operators with electric shocks, transmitted gibberish, and continued working for hours even after being unplugged from the batteries that powered them.
+Telegraph machines scorched paper printouts, stunned operators with atomic shocks, transmitted gibberish, and continued working for hours even after being unplugged from the batteries that powered them.
 For two days, the light show and electromagnetic storm continued, then faded.
 Even at this lower level it would be devastating to our modern electronic environment.
 A tiny solar flare event caused Toronto to be without power for an entire day in 1989.
 Again the odds of this are hard to predict but over a 10 year period, the likelihood is as high as 1 in 8.
 Source

 What are the Odds of Peak Oil?